evacaribbean/Blog/README.md

 ```
 <br>

 Next.
 Without a main method, no program (in nearly all cases).
 This program's  main method resides in our one file `JavaToDatabaseConnect.java`.
-And the first statement will be a println-message (it's always nice to check that the code compiles properly).
+The first statement will be a println-message (it's always nice to check that the code compiles properly).

 ``` javascript
 public class JavaToDatabaseConnect {